taminob/Game-of-Life/README.md

 ### Configuration (configuration.h):
 This class stores all non-graphic configurations.
-It is
+It is also responsible for loading and saving its configurations.
+The file name is ".configuration" and the path can be set with set_config_path().
+The default path is the execution path.

 ### Core (core.h):
-The singleton class Core allows a higher level usage of Cell_System and is independent of the graphic interface.
+The singleton class Core allows a higher level usage of Cell_System and is independent of the graphical interface.
 To get an instance call Core::get_instance().
 It is also possible to use this Core and build a GUI-less application by adding a simple interface to the user.
 Furthermore you can replace the used Qt-GUI by any other framework which allows the include of C++.
 The class provides the possibility to manage preferences using the Configuration class (get_config()), to get and manipulate the cells, to get the current generation which is upcount with each call of next_generation() and to save/load cell patterns.

 ### GraphicConfiguration (graphicconfiguration.h):
-This class
+This class stores all graphic configurations which are required to allow a customized graphical interface.
+It is also responsible for loading and saving its configurations.
+The file name is ".configuration" and the path can be set with set_config_path().
+The default path is the execution path.

 ### GraphicCore (graphiccore.h):
-If ENABLE_CALC_TIME_MEASUREMENT is defined, the time for calculation of the next generation is measured and outputed on the console.
-To measure the drawing performance, it is possible to define ENABLE_DRAW_TIME_MEASUREMENT to measure the time which is needed to redraw the current scene.
-The result is outputed on the console.
+Using the defines ENABLE_CALC_TIME_MEASUREMENT and ENABLE_DRAW_TIME_MEASUREMENT it is possible to measure the calculation and drawing performance and output the result on the execution console in microseconds.

-### MainWindow (mainwindow.h):
+### MainWindow (mainwindow.h; inherits from QMainWindow):

-### PreferencesWidget (preferenceswidget.h):

-### OpenGLWidget (openglwidget.h):
+### OpenGLWidget (openglwidget.h; inherits from QOpenGLWidget):
+This widget class contains the main part of the game view, the game board.
+It is responsible for the fast and correct OpenGL drawing and manages autogenerating and stepping.
+The game shortcuts are handled here.
+To achieve high performance only the visible part of the cells is drawn and the dead cells are drawn as one great background rect.
+The living/dying/reviving cells are drawn on top.
+This avoids many OpenGL-function calls.
-At first you have to differentiate between a step (which may also include multiple generations) and autogenerating.
+When generating you have to differentiate between a step (which may also include multiple generations) and autogenerating.
 Autogenerating is an infinite calculation which can be started and stopped by the 'R' key.
 To increase or decrease the speed of autogenerating use the "Delay" preference.
 Stepping is the calculation of X generations in background a final update of the Game View, triggered by pressing 'Space'.
 The number of generations per step can be set in the Tool View.
 Because the calculation is not slowed down by displaying, stepping can be much faster.
 However, to achieve that, you have to set the generations per step (in Tool View) to a high number.
 The disadvantage of this mode is that there is no smooth movement of cells because of the missing updates of the screen.

-### ToolWidget (toolwidget.h):
+### ToolWidget (toolwidget.h; inherits from QFrame):
+The ToolWidget class

 ### HelpWidget (helpwidget.h):

-### PreferencesWidget (preferenceswidget.h):
+### PreferencesWidget (preferenceswidget.h; inherits from QFrame):
+The PreferencesWidget class is a

-#### RuleButton (preferenceswidget.h):
+#### RuleButton (preferenceswidget.h; inherits from QToolButton):

-### StartupDialog (startupdialog.h):
+### StartupDialog (startupdialog.h; inherits from QDialog):
+This dialog is shown after startup if it is not diabled with GraphicConfiguration::show_startup_dialog = false.
+By default it is shown after startup.
+The configuration property can be changed by unselecting the checkbox in this dialog.
+The dialog contains a introduction and explains some basic shortcuts.
+To redirect the user to the help view a button is integreted.